JunSayke/Nasm-Assembly/README.md

 # Nasm-Assembly
 nasm-assembly exercises - dump-files

-Shoutout to sir Ugang and special shoutout to adrian for the nasm setup in vscode :D
+Shoutout to sir Ugang and special shoutout to Adrian (wetoaa) for the nasm setup in vscode :D

 reference: https://asmtutor.com/